 #2 Try to avoid supply chain failures in the first place

 As they say, prevention is better than cure.
-The same can be applied by equipping spare parts on hand for the scenario when your machinery breaks down.
+The same applies wherever needed.
+For instance by equipping spare parts on hand for the scenario when your machinery breaks down.
 Similarly, manufacturers can carry extra inventory if the supply network breaks down.
 Thinking and undertaking one step ahead of the threat should be the goal.
-Gauge at vulnerabilities and weak links both inside and outside the organization – and work towards strengthening them.
+They gauge vulnerabilities and weak links both inside and outside the organization – and work towards strengthening them.
 Some of the ways you can get it right:

 #3 Include supply chain disruption into your strategies

 Since the disturbances in the supply chain become frequent and severe these days, you as a company cannot act oblivious.
 You should be prepared for future risk events.
 Believe it or not, expenditures incurred by the losses during a crisis can be many times higher than investing in supply chain risk management solutions.
 Instead, incorporate supply chain disruption strategies into your business continuity management solutions.

 Proper planning ensures preparedness ahead of crisis while reducing risk and improving resiliency.
 You can also get insights on whether the greatest perils lie with customers or suppliers driving disruption.